Phillips Congregation Church Lost August 2025

 National Register?

-Contributing Property in the Salt Lake City East Side National Historic District
+Was a contributing property in the Salt Lake City East Side National Historic District

 Architect